 - a C enclosing / cradling the peace symbol

-to activate the landscape for recreational use while creating a sense of space that connects with visitors.
+With a unique blend of natural and cultural heritage, Callan Park is described as a therapeutic landscape of rich social and cultural significance.
+Now managed by the Office of Environment and Heritage they hope to activate the landscape for recreational use while creating a sense of space that connects with visitors.

 At Callan Park people are drawn from their urban lives to experience the open space and foreshores.
 They come to breath in the beauty, to stimulate the senses but moreover to be uplifted, alive and